From October 2025, Devonshire Collective is celebrating its 10th anniversary with a year-long programme of fundraising, exhibitions and events.

 A group of artists come together to form Eastbourne Studio Pottery, developing an open-access pottery space in DC2.
 They go on to welcome thousands of students to their classes.

-DC supports local artist Judith Alder with a residency and solo exhibition at the DC1.
+DC supports local artist Judith Alder with a residency and solo exhibition at DC1.
 The success sees DC deepen its commitment to local artists and community groups.

 VOLT opens with a programme of solo exhibitions by Bex Massey, Olivia Sterling, Lucy Woodhouse and Jonathan Murphy – plus a community exhibition in collaboration with Eastbourne Mencap.
-The programme explores compelling, socially relevant topics.

 DC launches a range of learning programmes that continue to this day – Sticky Fingers, Networx After School Club and the Primary Art Leaders Network.

 An Arts Council England Project Grant allows DC to deliver a year-long programme of socially engaged commissions by diverse and underrepresented artists.
+We commission Harriet Bowman, Mina Heydari-Waite, Steph Huang, Mark Corfield-Moore and Tomoya Matsuzaki to realise exhibitions of new work at VOLT.

 Polly Wright joins DC as the first Curator, leading on exhibition projects with Rottingdean Bazaar, Dan Guthrie, Ed Webb-Ingall and India Harvey.